leisa218/myreads/README.md

 ## Run Application from build
 - Copy build folder from this repository to your server or a local webserver
 - Open the index.html file in the build folder

+## Surge Preview
+- Open http://dysfunctional-sheet.surge.sh/ to see the application in action.
+- Note: Due to surge limitations the 404-page that the app contains does not work on surge.

 ## Features and Goals